 Before you learn how to pitch brands for free product

-Every influencer has to start somewhere.
-Before learning how to pitch brands for free product, you must think about what exposure you have to offer brands.
-When I started pitching, I had a new blog and about 1K followers on Instagram.
-I offered to post on those two platforms at first in exchange for free product (not paid).
+Before learning how to pitch brands for free product or buying my pitches, you must think about what exposure you have to offer.
+When I started pitching, I pretty had around 20 blog posts up, and about 1K followers on Instagram.
+I offered to post on those two platforms in exchange for free product (not paid).

 If you don’t have an audience yet, then visit my post: Best way to get your first 1,000 followers on Instagram.
 You need a blog, an engaged Instagram following (never ever buy followers), or even better both.
 So many more people are trying to be influencers than even a few years ago that the bar is getting raised.

-- 7 real pitches that landed me collabs for free product, including baby gear, rugs, and even a queen mattress! (psss…I’ve added two extra bonus pitches at the end too).
+- 7 real pitches that landed me collaborations for free product, including baby gear, rugs, and even a queen mattress!

-- What I ask for and offer in a pitch
+- What I asked for and offered in a pitch as a new blogger and 1K-2K Instagram followers

 - Approximate product amounts to pitch for as a newbie, for social posts vs blog posts for small influencers (under 2,000 on Instagram or with a new blog)